hootnot/oanda-api-v20/README.rst

 The contrib.factories module offers classes providing an easy way generate requests.
 Downloading historical data is limited to 5000 records per request.
-This means that you have to make subsequent requests with change of parameters if you want more than 5000 records.
+This means that you have to make consecutive requests with change of parameters if you want more than 5000 records.

 The *CandleHistoryRequest* solves this by generating the requests for you,